Group Harmony vs. Individual Competition: Japan’s Cultural Balance

 Moral and Ethical Framework:

-Even in competitive situations, Japanese society’s ethical framework, with its extremely high values of respect for others, humility, and fairness, remains the most important.
-By teaching children to always consider the broader impact of their actions on others, they can pursue individual goals without sacrificing collective well-being.
+Even in competitive situations, Japanese society’s ethical framework remains the most important, with its extremely high values of respect for others, humility, and fairness, by teaching children always to consider the broader impact of their actions on others and that they can pursue individual goals without sacrificing collective well-being.

 Developing Empathy and Perspective: